1. Start budgeting

 18. Earn cashback when you spend

-See if you can earn cashback on your spending via sites such as Quidco.com and Topcashback.co.uk.
+See if you can earn cashback on your spending via sites such as Quidco.com and Topcashback.co.uk

-If you’re going to make a purchase online then try heading to one of these websites first and following the link to the company that you were going to make the transaction with.
-If the company is affiliated with the cashback site, you could receive some money back on your purchase.
 According to Topcashback, members receive an average of £325 per year in cashback, which is available on a wide range of goods and services, from broadband to insurance, energy plans, and garden furniture.
 Cashback rates vary widely – you could get 1% cashback on one purchase and as much as £150 cashback on another from a different store.
 Read more in our article Cashback websites: how to earn money when you shop online.

 19. Reduce motoring costs

-Petrol prices are currently high, making it expensive to fill up your car, but costs can vary widely depending on which petrol station you visit.
+Petrol prices remain high, making it expensive to fill up your car, but costs can vary widely depending on which petrol station you visit.
 You can search for the cheapest fuel prices in your area at Petrolprices.com, which has data for nearly 8,500 petrol stations across the UK.
 According to the site, you could save as much as £220 a year by comparing prices before you buy and using the cheapest petrol stations near to you.

 You can help reduce your fuel consumption by making sure your tyres are fully inflated.
 If they aren’t you’ll use more fuel because there will be more friction between the tyres and the road.
 Try to keep your revs down too, for example, by making sure you drive in the right gear, as this can also help you save on fuel.
 Find out more in our article 11 ways to keep fuel costs down.